cnrakt/haplotypes/README.md

 # Package haplotypes

-As of July 25, 2023, this is the latest release of Package haplotypes.
+As of July 25, 2023, this is the latest release of Package haplotypes (1.1.3.1).
 It is hoped to be bug-free.
 It also corresponds to the version currently hosted on CRAN.

 ### Installation: